A1 Electric Automotive Accessories

 Q. Can I reverse the power wires and make my "pull" fan work as a "push" fan?

 A. We do not recommend the 30102113 fan for daily driven vehicles.
 This fan was designed for circle track cars or drag race cars where maximum performance vs. weight is more important than long term reliability.
 This fan does not have a sealed long life motor.
 It is susceptible to water, dust and other environmental issues like high ambient temperatures and high humidity.
+Look at a fan like the 30102082, it provides a higher level of cooling in most applications and it has a long life water resistant motor.

 Q. When I look at the fans in the online catalog, I cannot see the specifications sheet?